-That sounds like a recipe for depression to me.
-Aristotle knew this: pleasure isn’t the path to happiness.
-Pleasure could certainly form part of the picture, but it can’t meet all your physical and emotional needs.
+In the long term, that sounds more like a recipe for depression to me.
+Aristotle knew this: pleasure isn't the path to happiness.
+Pleasure could certainly form part of the picture, but it can't meet all your physical and emotional needs.

 Here's Aristotle's complete map to happiness: